Lymph Nodes and Cancer

 Swollen lymph nodes

-When there’s a problem near a lymph node, such as infection, injury, or cancer, the node or the group of lymph nodes in that area may swell or enlarge as they work to filter out the “bad” cells.
-This may be called lymphadenopathy (limf-ad-uh-NOP-uh-thee).
+When there’s a problem, such as infection, injury, or cancer, the node or the group of lymph nodes in that area may swell or enlarge as they work to filter out the “bad” cells.
+This may be called lymphadenopathy (LIMF-ad-uh-NOP-uh-thee).
 Swollen lymph nodes tell you that something is not right, but other symptoms help pinpoint the problem.
 For instance, ear pain, fever, and enlarged lymph nodes near your ear are clues that you may have an ear infection or cold.

 Cancer in the lymph nodes

-Cancer can appear in the lymph nodes in two ways: it can either start there or it can spread there from somewhere else.
+Cancer can appear in the lymph nodes in 2 ways: it can either start there or it can spread there from somewhere else.

 More often, cancer starts somewhere else and then spreads to lymph nodes.
 That is the focus of this section.